hbedle-subsurface/avo-basics/README.md

   upper bound and runs ~1500 m/s fast at 20% porosity.
 - **Shale:** empirical — Castagna mudrock for Vs, Gardner for density.
 A contact model does not apply to shale.
-- **Conditions:** 2000 m, 23 MPa effective, 64 °C, fixed.
-Overburden two-way
-  time pinned at 1.500 s so the time axis does not slide.
+- **Conditions:** 23 MPa effective, 64 °C, fixed in every module.
+In module 03 the depth slider changes the ray geometry only, deliberately not the effective pressure, so the angle lesson is not confounded by the rock also stiffening.
+- **Ray geometry (module 03):** exact for a V(z) = 1600 + 0.6z overburden.
+  Rays are circular arcs, so the incidence angle is found by solving for the ray parameter that lands on the requested offset, not by the straight-ray shortcut — which under-reads the angle by 11.6° at 3 km offset on a 2 km target.

 Each module's Method tab carries the full list of simplifications.